Avaiga/taipy-doc/INSTALLATION.md

    documentation set.
 You can use any of the three predefined generation modes:

-   - `mkdocs serve`: This is a great way to let MkDocs generate the documentation and locally run a Web server that lets you watch your changes impact on the fly.
+   - `mkdocs serve`: This is a great way to let MkDocs generate the documentation and locally run a web server that lets you watch your changes impact on the fly.

    - `mkdocs build`: Generates the documentation set as a whole hierarchy of files (in `site`).
 These files can be copied wherever you need to deploy them.